List of Neon Genesis Evangelion characters: Mari Illustrious Makinami

-Mari received a mixed reception from critics.
-Some reviewers thought the character was excessively sexualized, and considered her role irrelevant and insignificant; others praised it, finding her a good alternative to the other characters.
+Mari received mixed reception from critics.
+Some reviewers thought she was excessively sexualized, and considered her role irrelevant and insignificant; others praised it, finding her a good alternative to the other characters.
 In Evangelion: 3.0+1.0 Thrice Upon a Time, Mari's character was deepened with additional details, which drew attention and further mixed evaluations; several critics complained about the lack of explanations about her nature, finding her underdeveloped and wasted; others appreciated her battle scenes, her psychology, and her role in the show's finale.